henrycatalinismith/666a.se/readme.md

 # About 666a

 666a's mission is to provide 21st century tools for Sweden's labour movement.
 It's a mission inspired by first-hand experience of union organising.
 To build collective power in the digital era requires a modern approach.
+So far, that means

+1. **Work environment email alerts.**<br />
+   Sweden's Work Environment Authority publishes its correspondence with employers as per the Swedish principle of public access to information (<span lang="sv">offentlighetsprincipen</span>).
+The ability to subscribe to email alerts about new filings about particular companies facilitates a variety of labour movement roles and activities.

+2. **English translations of Swedish labour laws.**<br />
+   Sweden's government occasionally publishes unofficial English translations of Swedish laws as downloadable PDFs.
+The ability to access these translations as web content where each section is linkable increases immigrant engagement with Sweden's distinctive legal system.

 666a is named after [chapter 6, section 6a of the Work Environment Act](/chapter-6-section-6a-of-aml-v2014:659-in-english).
 The first paragraph of that section empowers safety representatives to compel employers to engage with them on important work environment issues.
 A request made under that law is known colloquially within the Swedish labour movement as a "6:6a" – pronounced <em lang="sv">sex-sexa</em> in Swedish.